loraaaamrita/asset-tracker-angular/README.md

 ​
 The API server employs ExpressJS `https://expressjs.com/`to facilitate routes and http endpoints to connect the frontend to the database.
 The interface to the database is provided by node-postgres `https://node-postgres.com/`.
 ​
-Security and authentication is provided by AWS Cognito `https://aws.amazon.com/cognito`.
+Token-based security and authentication is built into the app.
+Tokens are ditributed by the node server based on valid login credentials.
 ​
 ## Deployment
 ​